CodeDeficient/AudioSphere/MOBILE_MIGRATION_CHECKLIST.md

         - [ ] 4.3.3.4 Implement the necessary permission request flow to the user.
         - [ ] 4.3.3.5 Address potential limitations and variations in floating window behavior across different Android versions and manufacturers.

-- [ ] **4.4 System Audio Access (Spike/Future):**
+- [ ] **4.4 System Audio Access (Spike/Future):** (Plan: Requires spike solution.)
-    - [ ] 4.4.1 Research native Android capabilities for accessing and processing system-wide audio output.
+    - [x] 4.4.1 Research native Android capabilities for accessing and processing system-wide audio output.
+(Plan: Requires spike solution.)
-        - [ ] 4.4.1.1 Investigate Android APIs like `AudioRecord` or `MediaRecorder` (note that accessing system audio requires specific permissions and has limitations).
+        - [x] 4.4.1.1 Investigate Android APIs like `AudioRecord` or `MediaRecorder` (note that accessing system audio requires specific permissions and has limitations).
+(Plan: Requires spike solution.)
         - [ ] 4.4.1.2 Research potential security and privacy implications of accessing system audio.
     - [ ] 4.4.2 Determine the feasibility of integrating system audio processing with the React Native visualizer.
         - [ ] 4.4.2.1 Assess if the performance and real-time requirements of the visualizer can be met by capturing and processing system audio on the device.